 A quick fix option is to strip back the rust and treat it but this will only delay the inevitable and is not recommended.

-- Sealing underneath.
 Not only does undersealing look good but it also provides a durable and UV stable protective layer that protects it from scratches, abrasions, rust, corrosion, extreme temperatures and chips.

-- What to do before painting.
 In this stage you will be filling, priming, and sanding before we get to the painting stage.

 Where there’s welding, there’s filling.
 Fill in any gaps and apply an etch primer to seal the metal and give it a good key.
 Make sure you wipe down the panels each step of the way to get a smooth professional finish without dust and dirt particles.